Home » Session Chairs

 Managing your session

-- One week prior to the meeting, communicate with each presenter to reconfirm session arrangements, schedules and plans regarding their attendance at the symposium.
+- One week prior to the meeting, communicate with each presenter to reconfirm session arrangements, schedules and plans regarding their participation at the showcase.
 Instruct them to arrive at the session room 30 minutes prior to the start of the session to receive last-minute instructions.

-- On the day of showcase before your session begins, check that your speakers have all arrived and that you have all necessary A/V equipment
+- On the day of showcase before your session begins, arrive to session room well in advance of the session and check that your speakers have all arrived and that you have all necessary A/V equipment.

 - During your session, please keep your speakers on schedule.
 If a scheduled presenter has been canceled or the presenter is a “no show,” fill the extra time with discussion or a break.
 Do not advance subsequent presentations ahead of the schedule printed in the Showcase Program.

 - Check the A/V equipment and microphones.
-Make sure you know how to operate the audiovisual equipment that is being used in the session and that everything is in working order.
-If you do not, you may ask a Session Aide to contact the A/V Coordinator and they will send someone to the room to show you.
+Make sure you know how to operate the audiovisual equipment that is being used in the session and that everything is in working order ahead of time.
+If you do not know how to use the equipment, you may ask a Session Aide to contact the A/V Coordinator and they will send someone to the room to show you.
 If you or your speakers are using videotape, make sure the equipment is operating properly.
 Test the microphones if one is provided.

 - Session Attendance.
 The Showcase planning committee has adopted an attendance verification system so that faculty members can document individual student attendance.
 This strategy involves the distribution of “tickets” following each presentation.
 Session Aides can be used to facilitate the orderly dissemination of tickets.